arnaudmaret/arnaudmaret.github.io/_pages/cluster.md

 ## how?

-To register for the workshop, please use the following form (coming soon!).
+To register for the workshop, please use the following [form](https://forms.gle/ABQzRJRaU5bU1pAj7).

 ## who?